Jacob411/Ollama-Copilot/ollama.md

 - deepseek-coder:1.3b (Recommended) This is a lightweight model that is very fast even without a GPU.
 It is recommended for use in this project.

+- starcoder:3b: a good option which is slightly heavier

 NOTE: If you have a larger amount of RAM or vRAM, you can use a larger models which will provide better results.
 The tradeoff is the resources required to run the model.